 Here are the best neighborhoods in Irvine for 2018:

-Read on to see how we determined the places around Irvine that deserve a little bragging rights.
+Read on to see how we determined the places around Irvine that deserve a little bragging rights or maybe you’re interested in the worst neighborhoods in Irvine.

-How do you determine the best neighborhoods in Irvine for 2018?
+How do you determine the top neighborhoods in Irvine for 2018?

 In order to rank the best neighborhoods in Irvine, we had to determine what criteria defines a ‘best’.